 - 15.1 The procedure in all matters except Anti-Doping Rule Violations take place in camera and can be organized by phone or video conference.
 Procedures must be conducted in a fair, timely and impartial manner, and the parties must be offered the possibility to present their respective cases and any documents in support.
 All reliable means of evidence can be considered.
-This procedure also applies in cases of Anti-Doping Rule Violations falling under Article 7.10 FIAS Anti-Doping Rules. - 15.2 The procedure in all other cases of Anti-Doping Rule Violations shall be as follows: - 15.2.1 The Person concerned and the Person's National Federation have to be granted a timely, fair and impartial hearing.
+This procedure also applies in cases of Anti-Doping Rule Violations falling under Article 8.3 FIAS Anti-Doping Rules. - 15.2 The procedure in all other cases of Anti-Doping Rule Violations shall be as follows:

+15.2.1 The Person concerned, and the Person's National Federation have to be granted a timely, fair and impartial hearing.
 The Athlete or other Person concerned has the right to be represented by counsel at their own expense.
-They have the right to be informed in a fair and timely manner of the asserted Anti-Doping Rule Violation and to respond to the asserted Anti-Doping Rule Violation and potential Consequences.
+They have the right to be informed in a fair and timely manner of the asserted Anti-Doping Rule Violation and to respond to the asserted Anti- Doping Rule Violation and potential Consequences.
 They have the right to present evidence, including the right to call witnesses and experts.
 It is up to the FIAS Anti-Doping Hearing Panel to accept testimony by telephone or written submission.
 The Athlete or other Person concerned have the right to an interpreter at the hearing, with the FIAS Anti-Doping Hearing Panel to determine the identity and responsibility for the cost of the interpreter.
-The Panel shall not be restricted in the admission or evaluation of evidence. - 15.2.2 The decision with its reasons, specifically including an explanation of the reason(s) for any ban period, must be delivered in writing to the Person concerned within 7 days of the date of the decision. - 15.3 National Federations shall be obligated to reimburse FIAS for all costs (including but not limited to laboratory fees, hearing expenses and travel) related to a violation of the FIAS Anti-Doping Rules committed by an Athlete or other Person affiliated with that National Federation based on article 12.2 of FIAS Anti-Doping Rules. - 15.4 Hearings held in connection with Events may be conducted by an expedited process depending on the circumstances of the case.
-In the cases of Articles 7.9.1 7.9.3 FIAS Anti- Doping Rules a hearing may be provisional and/or expedited.
-In all these cases Article 15.2.1 above shall be applied as far as reasonable and feasible. - 15.5 The right to a hearing may be waived by the Athlete or other Person.
+The Panel shall not be restricted in the admission or evaluation of evidence.

+15.2.2 The decision with its reasons, specifically including an explanation of the reason(s) for any ban period, must be delivered in writing to the Person concerned within 7 days of the date of the decision.

+15.3 National Federations shall be obligated to reimburse FIAS for all costs (including but not limited to laboratory fees, hearing expenses and travel) related to a violation of the FIAS Anti-Doping Rules committed by an Athlete or other Person affiliated with that National Federation based on article 12.4 of FIAS Anti-Doping Rules.